jpflandrs/riboDB/README.md

 8) ``11`` :genetic code
 9) ``Bacteria-Pseudomonadota-Gammaproteobacteria-Enterobacterales-Enterobacteriaceae-Escherichia``: Lineage_report (simplified) = Domain-Phylum-Class-Order-Family-Genus

+###### The quality tags

+- Reference or Representative (R) are selected by the NCBI on the basis of the genome assembly quality and representativity
+- Complete genome (G) are expected to be of good quality as the assembly has been successful
+- Chromosome (C) is of low signification (may be complete, but may be not...)
+- The confidence for Contig (U) and Scaffold is lower (S).
+Sequences quoted "U" are of the lowest quality.

+Some additional categories are

+- In Ensembl!
+(E)
+- in GTDB (D)

 #### Statistics

 In fact the results are similar, except that extraction not being done, upload will give nothing.